 The RECAP project seeks to assist primary care clinicians in the assessment and management of Covid-19 patients by providing an objective warning score to enable the early identification of patients that may need urgent escalation of care.
 We are asking primary care practices to collaborate with us in developing this tool.
 As primary care provider, your participation would involve the use of an enhanced Covid-19 assessment template, deployed through EMIS, SystmOne or similar, when a patient with suspected or diagnosed Covid-19 seeks medical attention in your practice.
 Following this template will be also beneficial for you to assess and record symptoms and signs of these complicated patients in a systematic and transparent way, which could mitigate some of the uncertainty faced during the remote consultation without an increase in consultation time.

-Once the data is collected, it will be pseudo-anonymised and linked to hospital data through North West London WSIC via iCARE, Oxfordshire CCG/CRN and RCGP Research Surveillance Centre for analysis.
+Once the data is collected, it will be pseudo-anonymised and linked to hospital data through North West London WSIC via iCARE and RCGP Research Surveillance Centre for analysis.
 Therefore, if your practice is in North West London, NHS 111 Covid Clinical Assessment Service (CCAS) or your practice is part of RSC network, you are invited to take part in the RECAP project.
-If you would like to participate but either are not on these areas or do not belong to the RSC network, you can find more information on the RSC network and on how to join, here.
+If you would like to participate but either are not based in North West London or do not belong to the RSC network, you can find more information on the RSC network and on how to join, here.

 Regardless your participation, we would also like to encourage you to join the discussion in the “National Deterioration Forum” (within the “Future NHS Collaboration Forum”), a platform where we can all share challenges or drawbacks in Covid-19 patients’ assessment and management.
 The RECAP score is underdevelopment and will be improved with GPs inputs and quantitative analyses of data collected.
 The main goal is improving patient outcomes, but it will also assist primary care clinicians in their clinical duties by standardising assessment and reporting of Covid-19 patients in first instance and providing a validated tool to assist their treatment and management once the tool is finalised.